johncai117/DAMSL/README.md

     These are the downsampled images of the original dataset that were used in this study.
 Trains faster.

 3. Change configuration file `./configs.py` to reflect the correct paths to each dataset.
 Please see the existing example paths for information on which subfolders these paths should point to.

-4. *IMPORTANT* If there is an error in data loading in the next few steps below, it is most likely because of the num_workers argument - multi-threading large files may not work, especially at larger shots.

-   If error is encountered, do the following:
-   Configure the num_workers=0 in the data_loader_params in the functions of SetDataset2.get_data_loader in:

-    CropDisease_few_shot.py,
-    EuroSAT_few_shot.py,
-    ISIC_few_shot.py,
-    Chest_few_shot.py

-   Another edit you can do is to if you run out of RAM is to change the data_loading process to read images on the fly (this would reduce the memory load but take longer to run).

 ## Steps for Testing using Pre-trained Models